zef-dev/convoworks-pckg-mysqli/README.md

-# convoworks-pckg-mysqli
+# Mysqli components for the Convoworks

-Experimental mysqli component package for the Convoworks
+This package contains elements for connecting and accessing mysql database.